-Reporting
+Reporting:

-We take all concerns seriously.
-All online concerns are reported to the E-Safety lead and followed up.
-Where there are Child Protection concerns the Child Protection team and DSL are informed.
-Parents are also informed of a concern so that we work in collaboration to keep children safe on line.

-It is more likely that the school will need to deal with incidents that involve inappropriate rather than illegal misuse.
-It is important that any incidents are dealt with as soon as possible in a proportionate manner, and that members of the school community are aware that incidents have been dealt with.
-It is intended that incidents of misuse will be dealt with through normal behaviour/disciplinary procedures - see the Behaviour Policy
+- We take all concerns seriously. - All online concerns are reported to the E-Safety lead and followed up. - Where there are Child Protection / Safeguarding concerns, the DSL are informed. - Parents are also informed of a concern so that we work in collaboration to keep children safe on-line. - It is more likely that the school will need to deal with incidents that involve inappropriate rather than illegal misuse. - It is important that any incidents are dealt with as soon as possible in a proportionate manner, and that members of the school community are aware that incidents have been dealt with. - It is intended that incidents of misuse will be dealt with through normal behaviour/disciplinary procedures see the Behaviour Policy.